lingthio/Flask-User-starter-app/README.md

 ## Testing the app

     # Run all the automated tests in the tests/ directory
     ./runtests.sh         # will run "py.test -s tests/"

-The output will show a test coverage report.

-## Showing test coverage
+## Generating a test coverage report

-    # Show test coverage
+    # Run tests and show a test coverage report
     ./runcoverage.sh      # will run py.test with coverage options

-The output will show a test coverage report.

 ## Database migrations